-- Objections to Incentives: - Leaders often believe that employees will naturally do the right thing. - People believe it to be impossible to evaluate an employee's ethics or virtues. - Incentives are meant to evaluate and recognize employee's actions on the job, not their internal ethics. - Not evaluating what employees believe, but rather how they promote the culture of compliance and encourage an ethical environment.
+- Objections to Incentives: - Leaders often believe that employees will naturally do the right thing. - Not believing compliance is important or provides value to the organization - See March 2023 updates to DOJ Guidance. - People believe it to be impossible to evaluate an employee's ethics or virtues. - Incentives are meant to evaluate and recognize employee's actions on the job, not their internal ethics. - Not evaluating what employees believe, but rather how they promote the culture of compliance and encourage an ethical environment.